mal-lang/vehicleLang/README.md

 So, the securiCAD-compatible vehicleLang can be built by running:
 ```
-mvn package
+mvn package -PsecuriCAD
 ```

-If successful, the JAR can be picked up from the `target` directory as `target/vehicleLang-<ver>.jar`.
+If successful, the JAR can be picked up from the `target` directory as `target/vehiclelang-<ver>.jar`.

 Note: Compiling for securiCAD requires Java 11 to be used.